-No. Minimum Expectation Compliance Implementation Monitoring Challenges Targets 3.1 "Companies should take active steps to identify customers who require extra help who have not yet been identified."
-Exceeding Ethos and values - page 4 Going the extra mile - page 6 Spotting the signs - page 7 Four workstreams - page 25 Initiatives - pages 26 - 37 Partnerships - pages 38 - 41 Case studies - 46, 49 and 51 In summary, our staff are trained and empowered to spot the signs of vulnerability and go the extra mile for customers.
+No. Minimum expectation Compliance Implementation Monitoring Challenges Targets 3.1 Companies should take active steps to identify customers who require extra help who have not yet been identified.
+Exceeding Ethos and values - page 8 Going the extra mile - page 8 Spotting the signs - page 9 Four workstreams - page 31 Initiatives - pages 32-45 Partnerships - pages 46-49 Case studies - pages 53, 56 and 57 In summary, our staff are trained and empowered to spot the signs of vulnerability and go the extra mile for customers.
 Having designed our services to improve the experience of customers who need extra help, we know it's critical to maximise awareness, increase uptake and improve the customer experience.
 In 2013, working with our Stakeholder Vulnerability Advisory Panel, we set up four workstreams to meet these goals and have a wealth of past, present, and future initiatives under each of these workstreams.
 Growing partnerships is vital to help us identify customers who need extra help.
-We work with over 300 partners in whichever way suits them from providing advice to customersand promoting our support through to data sharing and direct referral onto our schemes.
+We work with over 300 partners in whichever way suits them from providing advice to customers and promoting our support through to data sharing and direct referral on to our schemes.
 Our partners also advise us on our services and endorse our strategy.
-We work collaboratively on projects with other stakeholders or organisations often alongside energy Distribution Network Operators (DNOs)or other water companies e.g., sponsored a Priority Services champion at Citizens Advice Dorset, worked with the Centre for Sustainable Energy to understand how we can better work with the health sector, and more recently started a project with Kidney Care UK to reach and better support those with chronic kidney disease.
+Our outreach and identification efforts are aligned to the 'Reach' element of the PSR standards, helping ensure that no eligible customer is missed.
+We work collaboratively on projects with other stakeholders or organisations often alongside energy Distribution Network Operators (DNOs) or other water companies eg, sponsored a Priority Services champion at Citizens Advice Dorset, worked with the Centre for Sustainable Energy to understand how we can better work with the health sector, and more recently started a project with Kidney Care UK to reach and better support those with chronic kidney disease.
 When customers register for Priority Services, their information is recorded on our systems so we can tailor the service we provide.
 Our teams are trained to spot and respond to any signs of vulnerability and proactively sign customers up to Priority Services where relevant.
-We have data-sharing agreements in place with energy DNOs such as National Grid Energy Distribution, local councils, and fire services and we are expanding this to energy suppliers this year.
-We share and receive data for those customers who need to be on Priori We will: 1 Ask customers if they are aware of Priority Services through our ongoing image tracking survey of 2,000 customers across our region.
+We have data-sharing agreements in place with energy DNOs such as National Grid Energy Distribution, local cou We will: Ask customers if they are aware of Priority Services through our ongoing image tracking survey of 2,000 customers across our region.
 We will also compare our results with CCW's Water Matters research.
-2 Increase the reach of Priority Services across our region growing the number of customers on our register over time.
-3 Increase the number of data shares we have with organisations such as local councils and fire services.
-4 Introduce a satisfaction survey to seek the views of our 300 plus partners.
-5 Continue to extend the range of initiatives we have to increase uptake of our support.
+Increase the reach of Priority Services across our region growing the number of customers on our register over time.
+Increase the number of data shares we have with organisations such as local councils and fire services.
+Introduce a satisfaction survey to seek the views of our 300 plus partners.
+Continue to extend the range of initiatives we have to increase uptake of our support.
 We will develop and fund additional joint projects with partners such as local authorities, housing and social care providers, charities and foodbanks, building on lessons learned from previous projects.
-Not applicable >65% of bill payers are aware of Priority Services by 2030 Around 290,000 households on Priority Services by 2030 >85% of our partners are satisfied with our service
+Effective data sharing Seamless, secure and continued data sharing across stakeholders and organisations is essential to reach all customers who need our support and to achieve our 'tell us once' approach. >65% of bill payers are aware of Priority Services by 2030 Increase the number of households on Priority Services to around 320,000 (25%) by 2030 >85% of our partners are satisfied with our service